fayez-nazzal/TailwindCSS-Theme-Shift-Plugin/README.md

 </h1>
 ```

 The Auto map features allows you to use drastically shorter class name, so the class name `bg-background` is a shorthand for `bg-background dark:bg-background-dark cosmic:bg-background-cosmic`.
-Otherwise if you decide to use the usual long names, you can pass `false, as the third argument.
+Otherwise if you decide to use the usual long names, you can pass `false`, as the third argument.

 ```js
 ...

 module.exports = {
   theme: {
     extend: {